Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 6. large numbers
 7. obvious relevance to the posting

-Those signals are not meaningless.
-They can be useful.
-But they are not the same thing as understanding someone's work.
+Those signals can be useful without amounting to an understanding of someone's work.

 The ten-second process rewards whatever can be understood at a glance.
 That means it rewards compression, formatting, brand recognition, and easily digestible claims.

-It punishes context.

-It punishes non-linear careers.

-It punishes people whose best work requires explanation.

-It punishes candidates who did important work in unimpressive-looking environments.

-It punishes anyone whose value does not fit cleanly into a headline.
+It punishes context, non-linear careers, work that requires explanation, important experience in unimpressive-looking environments, and anyone whose value does not fit cleanly into a headline.

 The resume becomes less like evidence and more like packaging.

 ## Less Than A Sentence

-Taken seriously, the logic of the ten-second screen implies that the resume needs to be reducible to something shorter than a sentence.
+Taken seriously, the logic of the ten-second screen implies that the resume must be reducible to something shorter than a sentence.
+The full claim might be:

-Not:

 > This person designed, maintained, debugged, negotiated, learned, shipped, supported, recovered, documented, mentored, and made tradeoffs across complicated systems.

-But:
+The compressed version becomes:

 > Senior backend engineer.
 Python.
 AWS.
 40% latency reduction.
 Fintech.

-That may be useful as a summary.
-Evaluation needs more.
+That may be useful as a summary, but evaluation needs more.

 The problem is that the hiring process often behaves as if the summary is the evaluation.
 The tagline becomes the product.

-Once that happens, candidates learn to write resumes like landing pages.
-Put the conversion-critical content above the fold.
-Make the numbers big.
-Repeat the right keywords.
-Remove nuance.
-Hide caveats.
-Keep the reader moving toward the call to action.

-That may be rational.
-It is also unhealthy.
+Once that happens, candidates learn to write resumes like landing pages: put conversion-critical content above the fold, make the numbers big, repeat the right keywords, remove nuance, hide caveats, and keep the reader moving toward the call to action.
+The response may be rational while remaining unhealthy.

 ## The Throughput Math